CodeGenieApp/serverless-express/examples/basic-starter/README.md

 ## Node.js version

-This example was written against Node.js version 6.10
+This example was updated for Node.js version 12.x